ChandraKhatri/chandra-demo/README.md

 # chandra-demo
-This is my 1st Repositiry.
+This is my 1st Repository.
+Author = chandra khatri